pandabear-de/buergermap_OSM/README.md

 # buergermap_OSM
 Project to visualize local specific features contained within the OpenStreetMap database based on the OSM map.
+Site should be easy to use and also work on mobile devices centering around current location.
+Additionally the user should be able to select/deselect features to be shown/hidden on map.

+Use case example:
+Dog owner would like to see the next location of a garbage bin for the excrement bag.

 ## Current version 29.12.2019
 - MVP shows the OSM map for Karben with a green dot for garbage cans and a red dot for OSM tag vending:excrement_bags